If you're thinking of building an app, having a clear App Requirements Brief is the key to success.

 Within the development process, choosing the right platform is a crucial decision that can enhance your app’s purpose and functionality.
 There are four coding methodologies you can choose from, these being: Native iOS/Android development, HTML5 development, Hybrid development (Native and HTML5), and a Web version.

-HTML5 apps are cross platform apps.
+Progressive Web apps are cross platform apps.
 This means that code can be reused and opened across any browser or device.
-If your app is more simple and content-based (e.g. BBC News), we suggest using this platform as it is significantly cheaper and faster to develop.
+If your app is very simple and content-based, we suggest using this platform as it is significantly cheaper and faster to develop.

 Hybrid apps are a mix of Native iOS/Android and HTML5 development.
 They are typically described as web apps and take a highly skilled design and development team to create a seamless user experience.
 Once done well, it can be hard to tell the difference between a Hybrid app and a Native app, thus it is the second most expensive development option.